Digger is a music library tool for retrieval and collaboration. It works like a mixer for your music collection.

 The "acctsinfo" contains your account information after you have signed in to DiggerHub from local Digger.
 It's best not to modify this part directly.
 Do not share your .digger_config.json with others since it has your email address and access token.

-If you joined DiggerHub, Digger synchronizes your local song data with data saved on the site.
+When you join DiggerHub, Digger synchronizes your local song data with data saved on the site.
 This is handy as a backup, and great if you also run Digger from the web or from another computer.

 The initial synchronization process can sometimes take a while, depending on how much song data you have.
 Once the initial sync is done, it's usually very quick.
 You'll notice the "hub" indicator light displayed on the player panel while sync is ongoing.
 Clicking the indicator link will open the library actions where the "Hub Sync" line shows how many songs have been uploaded and downloaded.
 The status display shows "init", "processing", "scheduled", or (hopefully not) an error message.
 The "Reset" link can be used to restart hubsync if you suspect it might have hung up due to network issues or whatever.